 The PotashCorp Administration & Maintenance Building is a 134,000 square foot central services facility.

-At the commencement of project construction, the owner had decided there would be many changes incorporated into the scope of the project.
+At the commencement of project construction, the owner had decided there would be many changes incorporated into the project’s scope.
 After a discussion with their architect, Sponseller Group, Inc., and H.A.
 Dorsten, Inc., it was agreed that we would collaborate on the process of implementing all these changes without drastically impacting the construction schedule.
-The architect, with the owners’ input, would issue a formal request for a quote.
+With the owners’ input, the architect would issue a formal request for a quote.
 H.A.
 Dorsten, Inc. would prepare the quotes and submit them with the costs for each trade shown as a separate line item.
 We also used agreed upon pre-determined percentages for overhead and profit costs.
-It was an open-book method to convey the costs that were involved with each proposed change.
-Utilizing this approach, the review, discussion, and approval of proposed changes became very expedient.
-This allowed for a better flow of the project and limited construction schedule adjustment from what was initially planned.
+It was an open-book method to convey the costs involved with each proposed change.
+Utilizing this approach, the review, discussion, and approval of proposed changes became very practical.
+This allowed for a better project flow and limited construction schedule adjustment from what was initially planned.

-Locating the Administration Building on a hillside accommodated the design of an open, lower level parking garage.
-This created engineering challenges for both Choice One Engineering and Sponseller Group, Inc. A retention pond was utilized for both the storm drainage of the site and its aesthetics.
-Two fountains were also incorporated.
+Locating the Administration Building on a hillside accommodated the design of an open, lower-level parking garage.
+This created engineering challenges for Choice One Engineering and Sponseller Group, Inc. A retention pond was utilized for both the storm drainage of the site and its aesthetics, and two fountains were also incorporated.
 The Sponseller Group design used an elliptical curve for the layout of the west exterior curtain wall system in keeping with the curvature of the hillside.

 There is a central 40-foot by 40-foot two-story atrium, with vaulted barrel ceiling and perimeter soffits.

-There are training rooms, conference rooms, warming kitchen, restroom/locker rooms, lab, and first aid and emergency services bay in addition to many private offices.
-This area accommodates their EMTs, firefighters, and their related equipment.
+There are training rooms, conference rooms, warming kitchen, restroom/locker rooms, lab, and first aid and emergency services bay, in addition to many private offices.
+Additionally, this area accommodates their EMTs, firefighters, and related equipment.

 The development of this project was conceived because of mandates issued by the Federal Government.
-Due to a catastrophe at a Texas refinery, the government established more stringent safety and security parameters for all refineries and chemical plants to abide.
+Due to a catastrophe at a Texas refinery, the government established more stringent safety and security parameters for all refineries and chemical plants to abide by.
 All impacted businesses were allowed several years to implement the expanded regulators that would affect their infrastructure.
-Both these buildings incorporate central haven areas for the office and plant personnel that are on site.
-This provides a refuge for them if there was a disastrous release of significant amounts of toxic gases.
-The design of these haven areas incorporates sealed opening protection and alarm controlled, independent ventilation systems.
+These buildings incorporate central haven areas for the office and plant personnel on-site.
+This provides a refuge for them if there is a disastrous release of significant amounts of toxic gases.
+The design of these haven areas incorporates sealed opening protection and alarm-controlled, independent ventilation systems.
 These areas are also stocked with emergency breathing apparatuses.
-The Kawneer 1600 Series Curtainwall System was engineered to a federally required blast resistant design that would prohibit the glazing system from exploding into shards of glass.
+The Kawneer 1600 Series Curtainwall System was engineered to a federally required blast-resistant design that would prohibit the glazing system from exploding into shards of glass.

 Safety Regulations and Enforcement:

 We had to abide by PCS Nitrogen’s safety regulations, which are more stringent than the OSHA requirements for other construction projects.
 This was a necessity due to this being a chemical processing plant.
-We had regular safety meetings to review present and future work to clarify all necessary safety requirements.
-There were periodic inspections to ensure that all regulations were being adhered to.
-The PCS Nitrogen safety department was very pleased with our attention and care to keep all people safe.
+Therefore, we had regular safety meetings to review present and future work to clarify all necessary safety requirements.
+In addition, there were periodic inspections to ensure that all regulations were being adhered to.
+The PCS Nitrogen safety department was very pleased with our attention and care to keep everyone safe.